 * Click here for rating key

-Ava Gene's Restaurant Review: Ava Gene’s maintains a major buzz.
-One of three restaurants owned by Stumptown coffee founder Duane Sorenson and located on a strip with a growing concentration of quality restaurants, it is one of the few Portland eateries requiring an advance reservation.
-Its brand of Italian cooking is distinct: non-traditional, and certainly not of the tomato, cheese and garlic-heavy Italian-American variety.
-A better description for it would be "Portland-Italian."
-A glossary at the bottom of the dense menu, which is peppered with Italian words, provides helpful guidance.
-Vegetables play a huge role, starring in dishes such as pan-fried cauliflower and Brussels sprouts in a creamy tomato sauce, essentially an aïoli with a tantalizing hint of tuna.
-The kitchen also has an apt hand with fish, as demonstrated by the octopus salad with mint, squid ink pasta with crab, and a sous-vide barely-cooked steelhead filet served with a white bean and garbanzo salad and duck egg mayonnaise.
-Meat lovers need not despair: lamb skewers featuring several different cuts will satisfy any carnivorous cravings.
-For dessert, try the cannoli with light ricotta and house-made candied orange peel, or a bowl of pistachio gelato.
+Ava Gene's Restaurant Review: One of three eateries owned by Stumptown coffee founder Duane Sorenson, Ava Gene’s has maintained its foodie reputation and remains one of the few Portland establishments requiring an advance reservation.
+Intimate tables and hanging incandescent lamps reflected in a mirror over the open kitchen enhance the feel of warmth and comfort.
+Its brand of Italian cooking is distinct, non-traditional, and certainly not the tomato, cheese and garlic-heavy Italian-American variety.
+A more apt description would be "Portland-Italian."
+Vegetables play a huge role, starring in the pan-fried cauliflower and Brussels sprouts in a creamy tomato sauce, essentially an aïoli with a tantalizing hint of tuna.
+The kitchen also has an apt hand with fish, as demonstrated by creative dishes such as octopus salad with mint, squid ink pasta with crab, and a sous-vide barely-cooked steelhead filet served with a white bean and garbanzo salad and duck egg mayonnaise.
+Meat lovers need not despair.
+Lamb skewers featuring several different cuts will satisfy any carnivorous cravings.
+For dessert, order the cannoli with light ricotta and house-made candied orange peel, or a bowl of pistachio gelato.
 The extensive wine list resembles a book and highlights wines from every region of Italy.
-There's an ample grappa selection, too, to linger over as you contemplate your dinner.
-Intimate tables and hanging incandescent lamps (reflected in a mirror over the open kitchen) enhance the feel of warmth and comfort.
+There's an ample grappa selection, too, to linger over as you recollect your dinner.